dougeby/IntuneDocs/intune/quickstart-set-password-length-android.md

 ---

-# Quickstart: Create a password conmpliance policy for Android devices
+# Quickstart: Create a password compliance policy for Android devices

 In this quickstart, you will use Microsoft Intune to require your workforce's Android users to enter a password of a specific length before access is granted to information on their Android devices.